percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   To do this, manually set ``pxc_maint_mode=MAINTENANCE``.
-  Control is not returned to the user for a predefined period (60 seconds by default), until existing transactions finish.
+  Control is not returned to the user for a predefined period (10 seconds by default).
-  When ProxySQL detects that the mode is set to ``SHUTDOWN``, it stops routing traffic to the node.
+  When ProxySQL detects that the mode is set to ``MAINTENANCE``, it stops routing traffic to the node.
-  Once control is returned,
-  any long-running transactions that are still active are aborted, and you can perform maintenance activity.
+  Once control is returned, you can perform maintenance activity.

   .. note:: Any data changes will still be replicated across the cluster.